content-left-bg.png

 Parents or carers

-• provide or update relevant information in relation to the Transport assistance types
+• provide or update relevant information in relation to the transport assistance types

-• complete and return the signed Parent Carer Declaration section on the printed application (supplied by the transport assessor).
+• complete and return the signed Parent Carer Declaration section on the printed application (supplied by the school transport assessor).

 School transport assessors